mrtazz/yagd/README.md

 - Graphite

 ## Installation
-- clone the repo
+- in your dashboards repo, run: `composer require mrtazz/yagd`
 - copy `config.example.php` to `config.php` and adapt it
+- write php to create your dashboards

 ## Usage examples

 ### Generic dashboards
-There is a generic `page.php` file included which will just include all Graphite graphs you have in an array called `$metrics`:
+There is a generic `Page.php` class included which can just include all Graphite graphs you have in an array called `$metrics` like this:

 ```
 <?php